Content performance: Key metrics, tools, and how to improve it

 Source: Giphy

-If you want to know how people behave on a website or app (especially if they’re buying stuff or not) then these KPIs are for you:
+If you want to know how people behave on a website or app (especially if they’re buying stuff or not), analyzing audience behavior and tracking content performance are essential for understanding user interactions and optimizing your strategy.
+These KPIs are for you:

 Here’s a list of the metrics you should measure:

-Before you create your content calendar, it’s essential to pay attention to the metrics that optimize your editorial process.
-These metrics include:
+Before you create your content calendar, it’s essential to manage your content portfolio and use a systematic process for content production.
+Pay attention to the metrics that optimize your editorial process, including:

-Of course, we can’t forget about revenue.💸 These KPIs show whether your content will reach your financial goals.
+Of course, we can’t forget about revenue.💸 Tracking revenue metrics and revenue generated is essential for understanding the true business outcomes of your content performance.
+These KPIs show whether your content will reach your financial goals.
 Some examples include:

 As you can see, there are plenty of ways to track content performance — you just need the right analytics tool to do that.